olli0601/PANGEA.HIV.sim/README.md

 # Output of the simulation

-`PANGEA.HIV.sim` produces the following files:
+One simulation produces the following files:

 *File name*         | *Description*
 --------------------|--------------------